 Radiance Solar a leading solar company based in Atlanta, has completed construction and commissioning of a 20.3 MWDC solar power plant in Pelham, Georgia.
 The 120-acre facility, developed and owned by Origis Energy (www.origisenergy.com), is one of Georgia’s first large-scale solar power plants and consists of 67,600 photovoltaic panels.

-For more pictures and project information click here.
+For more project information click here.

 Radiance Solar is proud to be partner with Origis Energy on one of the largest solar farms in the Southeast, Georgia is rapidly becoming a national leader in low-cost solar installations and we are excited to be part of this trend.